Frequently Asked Questions

 This depends on four things: The immune response of the individual, the mutation rate of the virus, the prevalence of the virus in the population, and the vaccination rate of the public.

-Immune response of the individual: The mRNA vaccines generally produce a very robust immune response in persons with normal immune systems.
+Immune response of the individual: The FDA-authorized vaccines generally produce a very robust immune response in persons with normal immune systems.
 Statistically speaking, this is not a big issue.

 Mutation rate of the virus: No single mutation will allow the virus to escape the vaccine, but multiple mutations could.
-We cannot control the mutation rate of the virus, but it does not mutate as quickly as the flu so annual vaccination should not be necessary if the next two conditions do not favor the virus.
+We cannot control the mutation rate of the virus, and annual vaccination (with vaccines tuned to new variants) may be necessary if the next two conditions favor the virus.

 Vaccination rate of the public: This is the issue at hand.